Skip to Content

 how to brew a more sustainable cup.

-A cup of warm tea is one of those physical self-care ideas that I am always on board with!
+A cup of warm tea is one of those sustainable self care acts that I am always on board with!
 Tea is good for you.
-It’s comforting too, so it is also great for emotional self-care as well.
+It’s comforting too, so it is also great for emotional self care.

 face mask:

-For me, self-care is simply about taking a few extra moments to indulge.
-It’s taking a little bit longer to do simple tasks.
+For me, self care is simply about taking a few extra moments to indulge.
+It’s also taking a little bit longer to do simple tasks.

-It’s about enjoying the slow moments and opening up space in my day to just breathe and be without worrying about what I have to do next.
+It’s about enjoying the slow moments and opening up space in my day to just breathe and not worry about what I have to do next.

 And, nothing puts the brakes on my day quite like applying a face mask — 10 minutes of waiting and pausing.